LoginRadius/docs/content/blog/get-started-ror/index.md

 Once the authentication is done using Auth Page, the return_url will access the ROR backend API with query parameter (access token).
 You can use this token to fetch the user profile:

-For eg: to get user profile add below function snippet
+For example- To get user profile add below function snippet

 ```
 access_token = "<access_token>" #Required